brianberns/CFR-Explained/Readme.md

 ## Overview

 [Counterfactual Regret Minimization](http://modelai.gettysburg.edu/2013/cfr/cfr.pdf) (CFR) is an important machine learning algorithm for playing "imperfect information" games.
 These are games where some information about the state of the game is hidden from the players, but the rules and objectives are known.
-This is common, for example, in card games, where each player's cards are hidden from the other players.
+This is common, for example, in card games where each player's cards are hidden from the other players.
 Thus, chess is a perfect information game (nothing is hidden), while Poker, Clue, Battleship, and Stratego are imperfect information games.

 This repository is my attempt to explain CFR and some of its variations in a concise, simple way using code.
 As I was learning about CFR, I found some aspects difficult to understand, due to confusing terminology and implementations (in my opinion).
 I also found that the dense math of academic papers that introduced these algorithms didn't help much to explain them.